feihuan1/-Legend-of-the-Rift/README.md

 - 🪢 **Procedural genarated map** – Each playthrough offers a unique world layout, ensuring endless replayability.

 ## 🎨 Art & Assets
+####  partner needed: 2D artist help on extending sprite sheet for more player skills and more enemy movement
 - Sprites and assets are custom-made and/or sourced from open-license libraries.
 - Sound effects and music are credited to their respective creators.